shd101wyy/Yo/DESIGN.md

 ## Pattern Matching

 Pattern matching using `is` keyword.
+The compiler implements an exhaustive check on the pattern matching.

 ```typescript
 enum Coin {